What Is Palliative Care?

 For patients with mesothelioma, chemotherapy medications can be administered directly to the affected area.
 Despite its effectiveness, however, chemotherapy attacks healthy cells as well as diseased cells.
 Treatments often cause various side effects, including:

 Patients undergoing chemotherapy should report any and all side effects to their doctor.
-There are medications to help mitigate any uncomfortable reactions to chemotherapy drugs.
+There are medications to help reduce any uncomfortable reactions to chemotherapy drugs.

-Mesothelioma patients will experience adverse side effects from the disease and its treatments.
+Mesothelioma patients will experience adverse side effects from the disease as well as recovery side effects following treatment.
 These can include:

-To treat this, doctors and specialists will prescribe medications, like steroids, to boost the patient’s strength, and pain medication, to deal with any level of pain the patient may experience.
+To treat this, doctors and specialists will prescribe medications (like steroids) to boost the patient’s strength, as well as pain relief medication to deal with any level of pain the patient may experience.